| Date and Time | Title | Important Information | Description | Location | Instructor | Hours | Available/Capacity/Waitlist |

 Reserve Seat

 | This is a condensed, fast-paced course.
-You will be able to receive college credit for completing this 4-week, 100% online course. | This course covers the principles and practices reference in NFPA standard 220 related to various types of building construction, including residential and commercial, as impacted by fire conditions.
-Topics include types of construction and related elements, fire resistive aspects of construction materials, building codes, collapse, and other related topics.
-Upon completion, students should be able to understand and recognize various types of construction and their positive or negative aspects as related to fire conditions. |
+You will be able to receive college credit for completing this 4-week, 100% online course.
+Textbook for Course: Fire Inspector, Principles and Practices, 1st Ed., ISBN: 9781284137743 | This course covers the fundamentals of fire and building codes and procedures to conduct an inspection referenced in NFPA standard 1730.
+Topics include review of fire and building codes, writing inspection reports, identifying hazards, plan reviews, site sketches, and other related topics.
+Upon completion, students should be able to conduct a fire code compliance inspection and produce a written report. |

 Online